 Young native revegetation has progressed up the bank, with the aid of some seedlings planted on the exposed upper bank.
 The trees are densely surrounded by mostly wild native shrubs, grasses and creepers, with a few introduced (weed) species allowed to remain to complete dense ground cover.

-The biggest remaining weed challenge is bindweed, which hides underground in winter, and climbs to reach the light in Spring.
+The other weed requiring control is bindweed, which hides underground in winter, and climbs to reach the light in Spring.
 Bindweed can strangle and smother young trees, even uprooting them, if not controlled.

 The foreground is dominated by the young native trees, shrubs, grasses and creepers that have, over a period of nearly 5 years handweeding, replaced a large expanse of mown kikuyu.

-In summary, native wild trees, herbs, shrubs, grasses and small creepers, with the addition of a few dozen ecosourced seedlings planted on the upper bank, now densely covers the previously weed filled bank, as well as a wide area that was mown kikuyu until 2018, and on the upper edge, until 2020.
+In summary, native trees, herbs, shrubs, grasses and small creepers, mostly wild with the addition of a few dozen ecosourced seedlings planted on the upper bank, now densely cover the previously weed filled bank, as well as the area that was mown kikuyu until 2018, and on the upper edge, until 2020.